Laurus nobilis: Alternative medicine

 In herbal medicine, aqueous extracts of bay laurel have been used as an astringent and salve for open wounds.
 It is also used in massage therapy and aromatherapy.
 A folk remedy for rashes caused by poison ivy, poison oak, and stinging nettle is a poultice soaked in boiled bay leaves.
 The Roman naturalist Pliny the Elder listed a variety of conditions which laurel oil was supposed to treat: paralysis, spasms, sciatica, bruises, headaches, catarrhs, ear infections, and rheumatism.

-Other uses

-Laurel oil is a secondary ingredient, and the distinguishing fragrant characteristic of Aleppo soap.